mongoose4791/gog-receipts/.junie/guidelines.md

 - Changing tests to reflect new behavior: Yes, as long as the change is intentional.

 Documentation policy
-- Keep README.md up to date.
-When behavior, CLI options, configuration paths, supported platforms, or workflows change, update README.md in the same PR whenever possible.
-Minor internal refactors that do not alter user-facing behavior may skip README updates, but prefer updating examples and notes if they clarify usage.
+- If README.md is changed, ensure it is properly formatted: use valid Markdown structure; headings, lists, links, and code blocks must render correctly.
+Run any Markdown linting/formatting tools used by the project before committing.
-- PRs may be blocked during review if README is not updated to reflect user-visible changes.
+- Only update README.md on demand.
+Avoid incidental, cosmetic, or drive-by edits in PRs that do not otherwise require documentation changes.